zhaoanyang36/house_price_prediction/_posts/2019-12-12-Data-Analysis-and-Visualization.md

 <div id="hv-chart-1"></div>

 It can be seen that house prices in the city center and the southeast have grown very rapidly in the past five years.
+This indicates that the market here may have more potential。